adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 Plan construction failed.
 ```

-Once I remove the version specification for the `postgresql-simple` package, it builds successfully.
+Once I removed the version specification for the `postgresql-simple` package, it built successfully.
 But did it pick the correct version since I did not specify it?

 ```shell
 % stack exec -- ghc-pkg list | grep postgresql-simple